Using images in content

 Example: a line chart showing library visits over time

-Image: A line chart showing monthly library visits from January to June.
+A page includes a line chart showing monthly library visits to highlight trends over time.

-Image alt text: "Line chart showing monthly library visits in Nottinghamshire from January to June, as detailed above."
+"Line chart showing monthly library visits from January to June."

 Maps

 Maps show geographic areas or locations.
-They can be navigational or reference maps.
+They can be navigational (helping people get somewhere) or reference (showing areas or features).

 Navigational maps

-Navigational maps help users find a location or show critical information, such as road diversions.
+Navigational maps help people find a location or understand routes, access or diversions.

-- Show routes, addresses, or critical locations clearly
+- Routes, addresses, or key locations are clear.

-- Include landmarks only if they help navigation
+- Landmarks are included only if they help navigation.

 Example: navigational map